creslinux/freqcache/README.md

 FreqCache mitigates this exposure.
 Should your software or linked library be compromised then no data may be taken from your host.
 FreqCache prevents silent Egress leaking of data.

+Freqcache will stop any outbound access from a trading bot that is not explicetly whitelisted.
+The suite will read in the plain-text file "api-list" on setup.
+Any URIs not in this file cannot be processed by either ft_varnish or stunnel.
+Varnish will first reject the request.
+Stunnel, would not be it, but can only has channels configured that are hard-coded at setup to the white-list destinations.

 > In Dec 2017 Binance, MyEtherwallet and Etherdelta
 > users were compromised through DNS Hijack.
 > By taking control of an Exchanges DNS records